Demand some CERB recipients repay scrapped by federal government

 Thousands of Canadians told they'd have to repay federal emergency benefits are getting reprieves.

-Prime Minister Justin Trudeau says those who applied for the Canada Emergency Response Benefit based on their net incomes, not their gross, won't have to cut the government a cheque.
+Prime Minister Justin Trudeau says those who applied for the Canada Emergency Response Benefit based on their gross incomes, not their net, won't have to cut the government a cheque.

 Thousands of repayment letters went out last year to self-employed Canadians.